Hide-and-Seek on the Knife’s Edge: Geocaching in the Ozarks

 The people of the Ozarks are often inscrutable.
 I saw a man walking down the road carrying a dog on his back.
-I saw an old timer in overalls sitting outside a country store, sphinx-like, a half-disassembled television by his side.
+I saw an old timer in overalls sitting outside a country store, sphinx-like, with a half-disassembled television by his side.

 As I was driving through the town of Nail, I saw the man who had confronted me on the mountain.
 I slowed down to be sure he was the same guy, and he looked back at me like he had never seen me before.
 I gave him a nervous, half-hearted wave, but he registered nothing, conceded nothing.
 I drove on past.

 After tracking down an artificial treasure high in the mountains using a high tech satellite and a global positioning system, I left the Ozarks having penetrated nothing.

 - Blevins, Brooks.
 Review of Hill Folks: A History of Arkansas Ozarkers and Their Image.
 Southern Cultures.
 Vol 9, Number 3.
 Project Muse.
 Fall 2003.
 9 Oct 2011.